pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 ---
 draft: true
 author: "vijayabharathib"
-title: "JavaScript Promises Can Help You Fix Async Hell"
+title: "Re-Think Promises When You Write Async JavaScript"
 subtitle: "Promises are the new return type of most of the asynchronous web APIs in JavaScript.
-They are much friendlier on your brain.
-They can help you handle errors better."
+Much friendlier on your brain.
+They help you handle errors better.
+Also, to have more control"
 date: "2018-06-11T05:15:59+05:30"
 publishdate: "2018-06-11T05:15:59+05:30"
 tags: ["Javascript","ES6","Promises","Asynchronous","Callbacks"]